hyc0812/meta-coin/README.md

 > **LICENSE**: License for your project

-we need first connect to a blockchain.
+We need first connect to a blockchain.
 Truffle has a built-in personal blockchain that can be used.
 This blockchain is local to your system and does not interact with the main Ethereum network.

 > We have two options to connect to a local blockchain:
 > Option 1: using command `truffle develop`